Our mission: Supporting young people and educators to connect with people and the environment in our place

 Experiencing Our Place: Professional Learning

-We offer free after school sessions for educators, with multiple sessions each term at different locations and on different days, to ensure that something will work for everyone!
+We offer free after school sessions for educators, with sessions each term at different locations and on different days, to ensure that something will work for everyone!

 Our Group: Organisations Involved